-Misconduct 1st Offense 2nd Offense 3rd Offense Abuse of continuous play: Taking more than 60 seconds when the lead score reaches 11 points; exceeding 2 minutes between 1st and 2nd games; 2 m inutes between 2 nd and 3 rd games; or taking more than 5 seconds once in position for serve 1 game point 4 game points Team and Coach Ejection Prolonging an argument over a decision after being directed to resume play 1 game point 3 game points Disqualification/Ejection Failure to commence play after expiration of warm-up minutes Advice by multiple coaches (3) 1 game point 3 game points Coach Disqualification/Ejection Lateness in being ready A player(s) who is not ready to play properly attired and on the court with her opponent after a match has been called 3 game points per 5 minutes/ fraction thereof Not ready to play after the 2-minute break between games 1 game point per mi nute/fraction thereof Not ready to resume play within fifteen minutes of an injury (may use 1 time-out for injury) Disqualification NOTE: The time-out for injury should begin once a tra iner is available on the co ourt or if the coach or the site dire ector makes the decision on the court.
-Profane or obscene language or gestures Directed at no one in particular 1 game point 4 game points Disqualification/Ejection Directed at an official, opponent, or spectator Disqualification/Ejection Bioquaimoution/Ejootion o gamo pomio Bioquamioanon, Ejoonon Unsportsmanlike acts Intentional racquet dropping 3 game points Disqualification Hitting shuttlecock/throwing racquet at/near person Disqualification/Ejection Tampering with shuttle 3 game points Disqualification/Ejection Delay of match 3 game points Disqualification/Ejection Illegal coaching (verbal/non-verbal) 2 point team Disqualification Deduction Deduction Disqualification/Ejection Gross Misconduct 01000 111100011uu0t
+Misconduct 1st Offense 2nd Offense 3rd Offense Abuse of continuous play: Taking more than 60 seconds when the lead score reaches 11 points. exceeding 2 minutes between 1st and 2nd games; 2 m inutes between 2 nd and 3 rd games; or taking more than 5 seconds once in position for serve 1 game point 4 game points Team and Coach Ejection Prolonging an argument over a decision after being directed to resume play 1 game point 3 game points Disqualification/Ejection Failure to commence play after expiration of warm-up minutes 1 game point Advice by multiple coaches (3) 1 game point 3 game points Coach Disqualification/Ejection

+Lat teness in being ready • A player(s) who is not ready to play properly attired and on the court with her opponent after a match has been called • between games an injury (may use 1 time-out for injury)Disqualification

+NOTE: The time-out for injury should begin once a trainer is available on the court or if the coach or the site director makes the decision on the court.

+Directed at no one in particular Directed at an official, opponent, or spectator 4 game points Disqualification/Ejection Disqualification/Ejectior isportsmanlike acts Intentional racquet dropping1 game point 3 game points Disqualification Hitting shuttlecock/throwing racquet at/near person3 game points Disqualification/Ejection Tampering with shuttle1 game point 3 game points Disqualification/Ejection Delay of match1 game point 3 game points Disqualification/Ejection Illegal coaching (verbal/non-verbal)1 point team 2 point team Disgualification Deduction Deduction Disgualification/Ejection

+Authority:

-Authority: It is the responsibility of the coaches of participating schools to monitor player conduct.
+It is the responsibility of the coaches of participating schools to monitor player conduct.
 The Tournament Manager/Games Committee/ participating coaches may invoke point penalties in matches where there is no umpire, provided they personally observe the misconduct.
 Point penalties must be reported to the Tournament Manager by the person invoking the penalty via the Games Committee Special Report form.